-Watch out for chart crimes, why investors are fed up with Enbridge, and who is avoiding pot stocks
+Watch out for chart crimes, what to do with your Enbridge shares, and the pot stock fund dilemma

 Stocks to ponder

 Enbridge Inc. "I am fed up with Enbridge," one disgruntled reader wrote last week.
 "I know we have anti-pipeline governments but can you explain the stock's performance this year?"
 It wasn't the first unhappy e-mail about Enbridge that Gordon Pape has received.
 Many readers have wondered why what used to be such a dependable stock has fallen so quickly.
 As a stock owner himself, he shares their concern.
-The shares opened the year in Toronto at $57.70; they closed on Friday at $44.86 for a loss of 22 per cent thus far in 2017.
-For a stock that has been on a steady climb for every since we first recommended it in the Internet Wealth Builder newsletter in 1999 at $8 (split-adjusted), this comes as a real shock.
-Gordon Pape examine's the stock's slide.
+Gordon Pape examine's the stock's slide and shares his advice on what investors should do.

 The Rundown

-Fund managers have an aversion to pot stocks -- and investors are paying the price
+Fund managers have an aversion to pot stocks

 The resurgence of marijuana stocks over the past three months ought to be giving a nice boost to actively managed mutual funds that have made a big bet on the sector.
 But are there any?
 Canopy Growth Corp., the biggest name in the cannabis industry and the sole marijuana producer to gain inclusion into the S&P/TSX composite index, has seen its share price rise more than 100 per cent since the end of August.
 Revenue at the medical marijuana producer has been growing at an impressive clip, more than doubling over the past year.
 Popular Canadian equity indexes aren't benefiting much, if at all, from Canopy's rally; nor are actively managed mutual funds that have been downplaying pot stocks.
 David Berman examines why many funds are steering clear of pot stocks.